Wealth is a source of freedom, and self-discipline is the single most important trait you can have in your wealth-building journey.

 But this was wrong.
 We also enforce discipline upon ourselves.
 You are both the enforcer and recipient of discipline.

 Discipline Equals Freedom

-The Opposite of Self-Discipline: Borrowing from The Future
+The Opposite of Self-Discipline: Stealing from The Future

 The opposite of delayed gratification is to steal gratification from the future to make today better.

 Credit card debt is a good example.
 Say a guy, Simon, spends $10,000 today, equal to $10,000 of a credit card debt.
 The card has a 20% interest rate.
 Simon now has to pay $2,000 each year in interest, on top of the $10,000 he owes back.

 Booze is another example.
 Alcohol steals present enjoyment from the future.

 Drinking tonight will make me feel great, however, I will pay for it tomorrow.
 I would have stolen tomorrow’s pleasure and used it tonight.
 I’ll have reduced my ability to read, write, and hit the gym tomorrow.

 Self-Discipline and The Three Pillars of Wealth

 Saving money and investing it for the future is delayed gratification by definition.
 The act of sacrificing today’s spending for a better tomorrow.